cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

     }
     ```

-    You cannot ask for block at height `0`, so the indexer will have to first ask for the next block at `1`.
+    You cannot ask for block at height `0`, so the indexer first asks for the next block at `1`.

 ### Quick test

-Make sure it works:
+Check the `indexer` works:

 ```sh
 $ npm run indexer-dev